scholarslab/learn-twarc/06-twarc-command-basics.md

 ---

 ## Search
-This uses Twitter's [search/tweets](https://developer.twitter.com/en/docs/api-reference-index) to download _pre-existing_ tweets from the prior 7 days matching a given query.
+This uses Twitter's [search/tweets](https://developer.twitter.com/en/docs/api-reference-index) API to download _pre-existing_ tweets from the prior 7 days matching a given query.
 You can use any word or hashtag, capitalization does not matter in this case.
 If you search for a phrase (that includes spaces between words), enclose it within quotes, i.e. “climate strike”.
 The 7 day window is imposed by Twitter’s search API.
-To collect tweets as they happen in real time, use the filter command.
+To collect tweets as they happen in real time, use the [filter](#filter) command.

 Type the following into your command prompt and press enter:

-<code>twarc search <span style="color:blue">blacklivematter</span> > <span style="color:blue">tweets</span>.jsonl</code>
+<code>twarc search <span style="color:blue">blacklivesmatter</span> > <span style="color:blue">tweets</span>.jsonl</code>

 - Your collection may take some time to return all tweets.
 You can tell when the process has completed if your terminal has returned to the shell ($) prompt: